tloeney1785/Python_Database/README.md

 # User Database

-The program streams real time tweets from Twitter and filters for the specified *#Hashtag.* It will stream for as long as the user has specified.
+The created database can be altered and viewed through phpMyAdmin.
+It currently takes entries for first and last name, as well as the job position.

 ### Tools
 -  *Python, Visual Studio Code, Tweepy, MySQL, phpMyAdmin*